EYBlockchain/starlight/README.md

 - `known`: Indicates that only the variable owner can modify the variable.
 By default all variables are known.
 - `unknown`: Allows any user to increment the variable, not just the owner.
 - `encrypt`: Use when creating a commitment for another user (e.g., with `unknown`).
 Ensures, via zk-proofs, that a correct encryption of the commitment pre-image is broadcast and can be decrypted by the owner so that the commitment can be used in the future.
+- `sharedSecret`: Marks a secret variable that is shared between two owners, for applications such as Swaps.
 - `re-initialisable`: Allows a secret variable to be re-initialised, if later in the contract it is burned.

 ---